-Join Tony Harmer for an in-depth discussion in this video Using CSS to include images, part of CSS for EPUB.
+Join Tony Harmer for an in-depth discussion in this video Using CSS to include images, part of EPUB: CSS.

 - In this movie, we are going to be looking at CSS and images.
 I'm in the file CSS Graphics.epub which you'll have access to if you're a premium subscriber to Lynda.com, in the Exercise Files relating to this chapter.
 Although, of course, you could work along with any file of your own.
 This file does contain a recap of the basic file types inside of here so the three raster formats; GIF, PNG, and JPEG, and also a bit about SVG which we'll talk about in just a second in there.